 Making things available

-And as it turned out, some of the magazines were immediately in demand the day after they returned from the conservator.
-Author Lynn Knight came to MoDA to carry out research for a forthcoming novel.
+As it turned out, some of the magazines were immediately in demand the day after they returned from the conservator.
+Author Lynn Knight came to MoDA to carry out research for a forthcoming book.
 Among the things she wanted to see were copies of Woman’s Life and Housewife magazine from the 1920s and 1930s, two of the recently conserved titles.
-Thanks to the work undertaken, it was straightforward for Lynn to access this material, and she was thrilled to be the first MoDA researcher to benefit from the work undertaken.

 If you are interested in the techniques of paper conservation and want to know more about how Sonja and her team transformed these magazines from their previous dog-eared state, you can read the full report here.